pic

 Introduction

-Broadly speaking, functions can be broken down into three categories:
+Functions can be broadly categorized into three main categories:

 Notation for Functions

-Julia's developers suggest a snake-case format for function names.
-This consists of lowercase letters, numbers, and possibly underscores to separate words (e.g., snake_case123).
-Note that this is only a convention, not a language's requirement.
+Julia's developers suggest the snake-case convention for function names.
+This style consists of lowercase letters, numbers, and possibly underscores to separate words (e.g., snake_case123).
+Keep in mind that this is just a recommendation, not a language's requirement.

 Packages

-When you start a new session in Julia, only a handful of very basic functions are available (e.g., those for sums, products, and subtractions).
+When a new Julia session is initiated, only a handful of very basic functions are available (e.g., those for sums, products, and subtractions).
 This is a deliberate choice made by Julia developers, who rely on packages to incorporate functions into the workspace.
-In fact, both built-in and third-party functions are contained in packages—the only difference is that the former are loaded by default.
+In fact, both built-in and third-party functions are contained in packages, with the only difference that the former are loaded by default.

-The approach is not unique to Julia.
-However, Julia embraces this philosophy more profoundly than other programming languages.
+The approach isn't unique to Julia.
+However, Julia embraces this philosophy more deeply than other programming languages.
 Thus, it doesn't even include standard functions such as averages or standard deviations, which are instead relegated to a package called Statistics. [note] The extent to which Julia advocates for this principle is evident in Statistics itself, where functions for computing distributions are included in another package called Distributions.

-This design philosophy is rooted on a programming principle known as modularity.
+This design philosophy is rooted in a programming principle known as modularity.
 The principle promotes the development of small reusable modules, rather than large intertwined code.
-Its main advantage is to let packages evolve independently, without bugs and deprecations spreading across the entire Julia ecosystem.
-The practical implication of this feature is that users need to load several packages in each session, even to perform simple tasks.
+The main advantage of modularity is to let packages evolve independently, without bugs and deprecations spreading across the entire Julia ecosystem.
+In practice, it also implies that users must load several packages during each session, even to perform simple tasks.

 Loading Packages and Calling Functions

-The concept of packages is tightly related to modules.
-Formally, modules are independent blocks of code, each acting as a separate workspace, that export a defined set of functions.
-In fact, when you start Julia, you're implicitly writing your script in a module called Main.
+The concept of packages in Julia is closely tied to that of modules.
+Formally, modules are self-contained blocks of code, each providing its own workspace and exporting a defined set of functions.
+In fact, when a Julia session starts, all code is implicitly executed within a default module called Main.

-Packages are a special types of modules, which additionally include information about their dependencies.
-Dependencies are defined as the necessary packages that must be load to run the package itself.
+For their part, packages are a special type of module that additionally include information about their dependencies.
+These are defined as the necessary packages that must be loaded to run the package itself.
+This dependency information ensures that Julia can automatically manage and load the required components when the package is used.

 Below, we demonstrate each approach by calling the function mean from the package Statistics.
 This package isn't loaded by default, but it comes pre-installed with Julia.